gravitational/careers/challenges/systems/challenge-2.md

 [Some of the best teams use coding challenges.](https://sockpuppet.org/blog/2015/03/06/the-hiring-post/)

-We appreciate your time and are looking forward to hack on this project together.
+We appreciate your time and are looking forward to hacking on this project together.

 # Levels